 Inflammation of the bronchi is what causes asthma.
-The bronchi are the tubes which are responsible for supplying the air to the lungs.
-When the symptoms are triggered, there is a tightening of the airways which can result in an increased shortness of breath and a tightening of the chest.
+The bronchi are the tubes that are responsible for supplying the air to the lungs.
+When the symptoms are triggered, there is a tightening of the airways which can result in increased shortness of breath and a tightening of the chest.

 There are several different things that can set off an asthma attack, often referred to as triggers.
 Different types of weather, humidity and even allergies can have an effect on breathing and can cause an attack.

 The main focus of this article will be to highlight a few things for asthma sufferers to consider before undertaking any cardiovascular activity.

 It is of extreme importance that your asthma is well controlled in your day to day life before you make an attempt to exert yourself more than normal.
 If you feel that your asthma is not very well controlled, consult your doctor to see if there are any changes that can be made to your medication before you undertake any exercise that may aggravate your condition.

 Once you have found the right medication that works for you, you can start to think about exercising.
 Always make sure that you have your medication (usually in the form of an inhaler) with you when you are going to try any sort of physical activity.